Rajeev064/Bone-Anomaly-Detection/README.md

 2. Detecting which bone is this
 3. Hosting the model

 The dataset was taken from Standford's MURA Dataset.
-The link for the official dataset is [Named Link](https://stanfordmlgroup.github.io/competitions/mura/ "Named link title")
+The link for the official dataset is [here](https://stanfordmlgroup.github.io/competitions/mura/ "Named link title")